NottingHack/rules/membership-of-the-hackspace.rst

 Membership of the Hackspace
 ===========================

-Any person of the age of 18 or over can join the hackspace, by visiting on a open night, providing correct details and setting up and maintaining a monthly payment into our nominated bank account.
+Any person of the age of 18 or over can join Nottinghack, by visiting on a open night, providing correct details and setting up and maintaining a monthly payment into our nominated bank account.

+Persons aged between 16 and 18 can join Nottinghack as a 'Young Hacker'.
+To join, the Young Hacker and their parents or guardians will need to meet with a Trustee at the Hackspace to discuss the risks within the Space.

 The amount you pay into Nottinghack is your own choice, however we ask that you contribute more than you take away.
 For information **the average costs per hour to run the hackspace can be seen on our** `Cost of hacking page <http://nottinghack.org.uk/tools/costposter/>`_ .